andrefernandes86/demo-xdr-caldera/README.md

 __Prepaing the Demo Environment:

-- Deploy the Cloud Formation Template (Make sure you are using the us-west-1 region) The following information has to be provided:
+- Deploy the Cloud Formation Template (Make sure you are using the us-west-1 region).
+The following information has to be provided:

--Stack name - Name of the stack you are creating (example XDR-Demo) -KeyName - KeyPar to be used when creating the EC2 Instances -Platform - Select the appropriate platform (VisionOne, C1WS or ApexOne).
+-Stack name - Name of the stack you are creating (example XDR-Demo)

+-KeyName - KeyPar to be used when creating the EC2 Instances

+-Platform - Select the appropriate platform (VisionOne, C1WS or ApexOne).
 Based on your selection, the following information has be provided

 --PlatformURL - If you selected ApexOne or VisionOne, add the AgentInstallationURL (ApexOne Agent Installer or VisionOne Basecamp)

 --TenantID and Token - If you selected C1WS, you have to get the TennantID and Token to be used installing and activating the agent.
 You can get this information using the C1WS > Deployment Scripts

 __Testing the demo environment